-At Stepp & Sullivan, P.C., our probate attorneys in Houston, Texas know that the process of distributing a deceased’s person’s estate is a unique journey for each of our clients and their loved ones.
+At Stepp Law Firm, our probate attorneys in Houston, Texas know that the process of distributing a deceased’s person’s estate is a unique journey for each of our clients and their loved ones.

 Generally speaking, when someone passes away and has decided to leave their friends or family their assets by naming beneficiaries in their Will or Trust, the estate will go into probate to legally recognize a person’s death and rule on the distribution of his or her estate and assets after overseeing the payment of their debts.

 For straightforward estates, the court should have a resolution within six months.

 However, there are usually reasons why probate takes more time, and it often has to do with unclear estate plans, or executor or beneficiary issues, which may include the will being contested.

 Here are the most common reasons the probate process takes longer than it should.

 When completing a Will or Trust, it is important the estate plans are specifically outlined to leave no confusion regarding how the directions can be construed.

 Anything that sounds confusing or unclear could become the subject of litigation, which will extensively prolong the probate process.

 If you do not have a will, the court will dictate how your estate is distributed, so the deceased’s wishes — which may have been verbally discussed with family members — are no longer relevant or valid, which will certainly prolong the probate process.

 Do not allow the courts to decide how your estate is divided.
 Create a Will that expresses your wishes directly, so there is no delay in the probate process later.